 When a perfectly-timed, well-executed marketing email lands in your inbox, it has the power to convert.
 Through careful targeting, segmentation and research, you can reach out to people with the right offer or content, at the right time.

 A combination of careful planning, uniform branding and tone of voice means your customer base will never feel as if they receive a disjointed brand experience.

-An example of a joined-up brand experience is an optician website that sends you a perfectly-timed email reminding you of your due contact lens prescription.
+An example of a joined-up brand experience is an optician website that sends you a timely email reminding you of your due contact lens prescription.

 By careful logging of customers’ buying habits, an optician company can email a customer a week before they buy contact lenses.
 At this point in their journey, they’re 100% going to purchase contact lenses within the next week.
 Don’t leave your customer retention to chance, control it and make it successful.

 Whilst some core digital marketing tactics are consistent in how to best deliver a campaign, the tools and audience preferences will continue to change.
 It can be challenging for some businesses to keep their digital strategy optimised if they don’t have the expertise or resource in-house.
 Working with a specialist digital agency can take away the pressure.
 At Kagool, we have been helping enterprise level organisations achieve their digital goals with Sitecore for over 20 years.
 Book your digital marketing audit today to find out how effective your existing tactics are.

 Alternatively, contact us to learn more about how we can help you get the most from your Sitecore website and digital strategy, we’d be happy to help.